 But with the right lighting system in the tank, you can enhance some specific algae growth and help the microorganisms residing in the tank.
 But what kind of lights work best for a FOWLR tank?

 Usually, fluorescent lights are said to be an excellent choice for such tanks.
 But to many tank owners, they are an expensive choice.
-But you can also choose any 1-3 watt powered light for every gallon of water in the tank.
-The problem with high-powered lights is that you have to install a fan to ensure the water temperature and other things remain cool enough.
+The problem with high-powered lights is that you have to install a fan or cooling system to ensure the water temperature and other things remain cool enough.

 But as you stock your FOWLR tank over time, many things change in the tank environment.
 And at some points, the lighting system becomes something you should pay attention to.
 So you must set it up according to your tank environment to ensure the best for fishes and other microorganisms.